 where $\lambda \in \Rpp$ is a tunable parameter.
 The parameter $\lambda$ can be interpreted as an additional degree of freedom that allows us, for instance, to compensate for modeling mismatches in cases when we do not have access to the correct prior, to compensate for approximate inference schemes, or to tweak end-to-end performance with respect to some performance metric of interest.
 Consequently, it is an important practical mechanism to squeeze out additional performance from imaging models.

-This modification has to be handled slightly different in the context of Gaussian latent machines, since exponentiations of the form $\fx^\lambda$ require that our proposed approach can accommodate for exponentiated factors.
-While this is possible for Laplace, Student-t and \gls{gmm} factors, it might result in some tedious implementation details such as relating the parameters of an exponentiated factor $\phi^{\lambda}_i$ to the parameters of the original factor $\phi_i$.
-However, given the generality of the proposed approach, there might exist other factor types, not considered in this work, for which this is not possible.
-For instance, it might be the case that there exist factors for which assumption \Cref{assumption_fmp} holds, but which lead to corresponding exponentiated factors $\phi^{\lambda}_i$ for which \Cref{assumption_fmp} does not hold.
+This modification has to be handled slightly differently in the context of Gaussian latent machines, since exponentiations of the form $\fx^\lambda$ require that our proposed approach can accommodate for exponentiated factors.
+This is possible for Gaussian, Laplace, and Student-t factors, but might result in some tedious implementation details such as relating the parameters of an exponentiated factor $\phi^{\lambda}_i$ to the parameters of the original factor $\phi_i$.
+However, it is not trivially possible for \gls{gmm} factors since exponentiated factors of the form $\phi^{\lambda}_i$ are not necessarily \gls{gmm} factors again.
+Given the generality of the proposed approach, there might exist other factor types besides \gls{gmm} factors for which this is not possible.
+For instance, it might be the case that there exist other factors for which assumption \Cref{assumption_fmp} holds, but which lead to corresponding exponentiated factors $\phi^{\lambda}_i$ for which \Cref{assumption_fmp} does not hold.